OnePlus Nord 2 design just leaked — here's your first look

 - Save money with our pick of the best cheap phones you can buy today.

-6.49-inch display with flat edges and a punch-hole camera in the top left corner.
+A 6.49-inch display with flat edges and a punch-hole camera in the top left corner is shown off in the renders.
 This is identical to the Nord N10's LCD display, which also boasted an FHD+ resolution, and a 90Hz refresh rate.
 We'd expect this next Nord phone to use these features too.

 This leak doesn't tell us about any internal changes, such as which chipset, camera sensors or battery tech the phone will use, so perhaps we'll see more significant changes there.